TaraRhoseyn/cardiff_swim_centre_site/README.md

 4. [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html)
 - Adobe Photoshop was used to edit several images found throughout the site.
 In particular the 'ethos' images of the Our Ethos section of the Home page.
 6. [Figma](https://www.figma.com/)
--  Figma was used for wireframing all pages.
+-  Figma was used for wireframing all pages and creating the pool timetable PDF.
 7. [Font Awesome](https://fontawesome.com/)
 - Icons from Font Awesome were used throughout the site.
 8. [Google Fonts](https://fonts.google.com/)